• Skip to primary navigation

 Chocolate Orange Custard Tart

-Chocolate pastry, chocolate orange custard filling, whipped cream and chocolate orange pieces
+A sweet chocolate pastry tart with a chocolate orange custard filling, topped with whipped cream and chocolate orange pieces

 Print Pin Rate